Unpackerr/unpackerr/examples/MANUAL.md

         This application parses environment variables into config data.
         The default prefix is UN, making env variables like UN_SONARR_URL.

+    -w, --webhook <1,2,3,4,5,6,7,8>
+        This sends a webhook of the type specified then exits.
+This is only for testing and development.
+This requires a valid webhook configured in a config file or from environment variables.

     -v, --version
         Display version and exit.